Entropy Generation CFD: A Fluent VALIDATION for Heated Pipe Flow

 Schematic of heated pipe

-Figure 1: Schematic of heated pipe
+Figure 1: Schematic of the heated pipe problem for Entropy Generation CFD Validation.

 Based on the given equations in the reference paper, the entropy generation rate can be calculated: